Best Android launchers of 2017

 really good, they cater to a certain audience.
 An audience that doesn't mind adjusting desktop and dock grids, width and height margins, and is ready to download companion apps, test beta versions, and get into the nitty-gritty of Android customization.
 But what about the people who just want something straightforward, yet functional, a custom icon pack at the most, maybe?
 Well, they can still use Nova and Action, maybe stick to their base free versions, but there are alternatives that were built with this type of user in mind.
 That's why we set out to make a list of our current favorite Android launchers, covering the spectrum from "extremely involved" all the way to "wickedly simple."But for how good Nova and Action Launcher are, and they are

 But enough about that!
-Let's jump right into the list of our favorite Android home screen replacements of 2017!
+Let's jump right into the list of best launchers for Android in 2017!

 What makes Flick Launcher unique?